 John traveled west by train to Ft.
 Mason in San Francisco, California, and were ferried, on the U.S.A.T.
 General Frank M Coxe, to Ft.
 McDowell on Angel Island.
 He and the other men received physicals and inoculations for duty in the Philippine Islands from the battalion's medical detachment.
 Those men with minor medical conditions were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced.

 At the fort, the tankers were met by Gen. Edward P. King, who welcomed them and made sure that they had what they needed.
 He also was apologetic that there were no barracks for the tankers and that they had to live in tents.
 The fact was he had not learned of their arrival until days before they arrived.
-He remained with the battalion until they had settled in and had their Thanksgiving Dinner.
+He remained with the battalion until they had settled in and had their Thanksgiving Dinner which turned out to be a stew thrown into their mess kits.
 Afterwards, he went and had his own dinner.

 For the next seventeen days the tankers spent much of their time removing cosmoline from their weapons.
 They also spent a large amount of time loading ammunition belts.
 The plan was for them, with the 194th Tank Battalion, to take part in maneuvers.

 On Monday, December 1, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
 The 194th Tank Battalion guarded the northern portion of the airfield and the 192nd guarded the southern portion.
 At all times, two members of each tank and half-track remained with their vehicles.
 Meals were served to the tankers from food trucks.